opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/AnalysesAndDesign.md

 ### Artifacts

 We usually do not require a long list of requirements and analyses documentation.
-But these artifacts may help, none of these are required.
+But these artifacts may help, but none of these are required.
 Ask in the developer meeting what to expect.

  - [ ] Summarise the discussion in the developer meeting in the issue or PR.
  - [ ] List use-cases, one sentence per use-case is often enough.